pvasek/kudu-wiki/Deployment-credentials.md

 When it comes to authenticating with these three mechanisms, you cannot use your Live ID credentials (which the protocols can't easily support), but instead need to use deployment credentials.

-To make things more interesting, for a given web site, there are actually two sets of deployment credentials that you can use to publish.
+To make things more interesting, there are actually two sets of deployment credentials that you can use to publish.
+This page discusses the two alternatives.

 ## User-level credentials